Ensono/amido.github.io/docs/workloads/azure/backend/netcore/project_structure/project_structure_netcore.md

 ## API

-The API scope contains the components that are exposed publicly, like the APIs and it's Models.
+The API scope contains the components that are exposed publicly, like the APIs and its models.

 It also contains infrastructure components that is responsible to arrange all dependencies within the solution.